Sunday 13 June – online worship only due to restrictions on number of people who can attend worship. See link below under ‘Online Worship Services’.

 8.30am – Holy Communion – each week apart from the first Sunday of the month

-10am – including Holy Communion on the first Sunday of each month.
+10am – Service of the Word – each week – with Holy Communion celebrated on the first Sunday of the month

 Worship is the heart of the church’s life and mission.
 In worship we return to the wellsprings of the faith and are engaged in communion with the God who calls us.
 We discover new relationships of love and peace with each other and are sent to minister in the world in the name of Jesus Christ.